ubports/installer-configs/README.md

 # UBports Installer configs [![Build Status](https://travis-ci.org/ubports/installer-configs.svg?branch=master)](https://travis-ci.org/ubports/installer-configs)

-This repository contanins the config files for the [UBports Installer](https://github.com/ubports/ubports-installer).
+This repository contains the config files for the [UBports Installer](https://github.com/ubports/ubports-installer).

 To add a new device, add a codename-name mapping to [index.json](./index.json), add overrides for all alternative codenames to [aliases.json](./aliases.json) and commit a config file that follows the [schema](./v1/_device.schema.json) to the [v1](./v1) folder.
 You must always test configs before committing, only working configs will be accepted.